ImageMagick/Usage-Markdown/convolve/index.md

 As such the "`-blur`" operator is generally the recommended one to use.

 The only difference in results between the two operators are small quantum rounding effects (unless you are using HDRI) and edge effects (depending on [Virtual Pixel Setting](../misc/#virtual)).
-Both of these being caused by a loss of information generated due to saving a intermediate image between the two separate passes of the 'blur' convolutions.
+Both of these being caused by a loss of information generated due to saving an intermediate image between the two separate passes of the 'blur' convolutions.
 This difference is typically so small as to be invisible and of no concern to any practical usage.

 ### Softened Blurring (blending with original image) {#soft_blur}